Devil May Cry: The Animated Series

-Devil May Cry: The Animated Series (デビル メイ クライ, Debiru Mei Kurai) is a Japanese anime series based on the video game series by Capcom.
+Devil May Cry: The Animated Series (デビル メイ クライ, Debiru Mei Kurai) is a Japanese animated series based on the Devil May Cry video games by Capcom.
 It is set sometime between Devil May Cry and Devil May Cry 2.
-The show is produced by the anime studio Madhouse and directed by Shin Itagaki.
+The show is produced by the animation studio Madhouse and directed by Shin Itagaki.
 It debuted on the WOWOW TV network in Japan on June 14, 2007, and ran 12 episodes.

 On June 30, 2007, at Anime Expo 07, it was announced that ADV Films had licensed the show.
 However, in 2008, it became one of more than 30 titles that were transferred to Funimation.
 The series made its North American television debut on the Funimation Channel in September 2010 and it began airing on Chiller's Anime Wednesdays block on July 15, 2015.

 Plot

 The series is set sometime between Devil May Cry and Devil May Cry 2.
 It is based on the manga and novel volumes, and sees the return of series regulars Trish and Lady.

 In the show, Dante runs his devil-hunting business, “Devil May Cry”, while struggling under constant financial debt.
 Two new characters were also introduced — Dante's agent Morrison, who helps his chronically indebted client find work and gives him helpful life advice, and Patty Lowell, a young orphan girl he saves in the first episode, who develops a father-daughter relationship with him.

 While the show's stories were mostly self-contained, a season-long plot was introduced in the first episode and came to the forefront in episodes 10–12.